 Make sure that to research your influencers to ensure that their values match with that of your brand.
 If they have previous content that conflicts with your you brand values, or are likely to post it again in the future, you would be better off looking for someone else, as the PR damage could be substantial.

 How to find influencers for your B2B campaign

-So once you’ve decided that influencer marketing is the way to go, how do you go about finding them?
+Once you have decided that influencer marketing is the way to go, how do you go about finding the influencers?

 There are a number of specialist influencer platforms that your can use to produce your shortlist.
 These include BuzzSumo and Insightpool.

 You can also engage with a specialist influencer marketing agency, who are experts at finding and working with influencers of all sizes.
 They will be able to take the hard work out of running your influencer campaign for you.

 You want your influencer campaign to be a true reflection of your product or service.
 In order to get a good grasp of it, you’re going to need to make it available for influencers to review.
 You can then use these reviews to drive traffic to your website of sales pages.

 An honest review from an expert is a fantastic way to increase exposure and build engagement (and sales).